Dayanandpr91/CodeOptimization/EMAIL_SETUP_GUIDE.md

 ## 🔒 Security Considerations

 ### **Email Security:**
-- Use app passwords, not regular passwords
+- Use your corporate email credentials
 - Consider using a dedicated email account for notifications
-- Regularly rotate app passwords
+- Regularly rotate passwords as per corporate policy
 - Monitor email access logs

 ### **Repository Security:**